autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/components/vehicle-dimensions.md

 ![Vehicle Axes](images/vehicle_axes.svg){: style="width:500px"}

-The `base_link` frame is used very frequently throughout the stack, and is in the center of the rear axle.
+The `base_link` frame is used very frequently throughout the stack, and is a projection of the rear-axle center onto the ground surface.

 - Localization module outputs the `map` to `base_link` transformation.
 - Planning module plans the poses for where the `base_link` frame should be in the future.